Empirical Computation: Prompting versus Programming: Introduction

 \section{Introduction}

-Large Language Models (LLMs) are posed to change the field of software engineering.
-For instance, it was only two years ago that Microsoft announced the first LLM-based code synthesis tool Co\-Pilot \cite{copilot}.
-Yet, recently Google reported that \emph{25\% of all of its new code is LLM-generated} \cite{googlellm}---despite concerns about ``hallucination'' as potential source of bugs and security flaws \cite{insecureLLM,insecureLLM2}.
+Large Language Models (LLMs) and LLM agents are poised to change the field of software engineering.
+Only two years ago Microsoft announced the first LLM-based code synthesis tool Co-Pilot \cite{copilot}.
+Now, \emph{25\% of all of Google's new code is LLM-generated} \cite{googlellm}---despite concerns about ``hallucination'' as a source of bugs and security flaws \cite{insecureLLM,insecureLLM2}.

 Today, we solve computational problems\footnote{In this paper, we take a very broad view of the term \emph{computational problem}.
-For instance, the computational problem that is solved by a given program is the relationship between the inputs and outputs of that program (or the ``purpose'' of that program).} by \emph{programming}, i.e., using a programming language, we tell the machine \emph{how} instances of that problem are to be solved: We think about a \emph{specific} algorithm before developing a \emph{specific} program (or function) that implements it.
+For instance, the computational problem that is solved by a given program is the relationship between the inputs and outputs of that program (or the ``purpose'' of that program).} by \emph{programming}: Using a programming language, we tell the machine precisely \emph{how} instances of that problem are to be solved.
+For instance, if our problem is to sort an array of numbers, we think about a \emph{specific} algorithm (e.g., merge sort) before developing a \emph{specific} program (or function) that implements it.
 The program will expect the input to be given in a \emph{specific} format, type, or data structure (e.g., \texttt{uint32\_t}).
-LLM-based code synthesis \cite{copilot} allows developers to automate parts of that \emph{how}: The developer tells the LLM informally in natural language what they need, and the LLM generates the corresponding code.
-At this point, it is not difficult to imagine that, for some problems (e.g., parsing from natural language \cite{chatafl,specs, copilot}), the source code might not be needed at all, and is \emph{substituted by a direct call to an LLM}.
+A program thus ``forces'' the problem instance to be provided in the specified format.
+In software engineering, we have many approaches to analyze and even verify the correctness of such programs.
+We can localize and repair the underlying fault.
+Fundamentally, there exists no correct program that can solve the average instance of the sorting problem faster than $O(n\log n)$.

+In the future, we expect \emph{some} computational problems to be solved by \emph{prompting} (e.g., using an informal encoding as a natural language prompt).
+The developer tells the ``empirical computer'' (e.g., an LLM or an agentic system) informally about the instance of their computational problem, and the empirical computer returns the result---if needed in a machine-readable format.
+The result is returned as empirically most likely rather than verifiably correct.